Click the links above to zip down to the section of the page that interests you. Click the arrow at the bottom right to come back to the top.

 And don’t forget to read other people’s books.
 Writers ALWAYS find time to read.
 Read for pleasure as well as analytically.
 Jot down phrases you think work particularly well and work out why they do.

 Writers work in so many different ways – I can’t plan, other friends of mine have to plot the book completely before they set off.
-THERE IS NO RIGHT OR WRONG WAY TO WRITE A BOOK.
+THERE IS NO RIGHT OR WRONG WAY TO WRITE A BOOK JUST YOUR WAY.
 You’ll find your own system.
 Test and try out – read ‘how to’ books.
 They can’t do you any harm.
+I can’t plan.
+I wish I could.
+I just set off and write and see where the road takes me.
+Chaos.
+After that, I get more organised with the second draft.
+I pat it into shape, iron out the inconsistencies, fit it into a timetable.
+My order starts to come with the second draft.

 I liked a book by Jack M Bickham which covers The 38 Most Common Fiction Writing Mistakes in bite-sized pieces.
 Very easy to read with some very good points.